ajour/ajour/README.md

 - Bulk addon update without any limitations
 - Remove addons and their dependencies
 - Ignore addons you don't want to update
-- Supports both Retail, Classic Era, Classic Tbc, Classic Wotlk, Ptr and Beta versions of World of Warcraft
+- Supports Retail, Classic Era, Classic TBC, Classic WotLK, PTR and Beta versions of WoW.
 - 10+ handcrafted themes to choose between
   - [Ability to add your own custom themes](#themes)
 - Ability to backup your whole UI, including all settings from WTF